|HOME > People > Faculty|

 Christopher M. Stevens: Germanic linguistics and philology; historical linguistics; dialectology.

-Patrick J. Geary: Early medieval social and cultural history; barbarian societies; history of memory; history of ethnicity.
+Patrick Geary (Emeritus): Early medieval social and cultural history; barbarian societies; history of memory; history of ethnicity.

 Carlo Ginzburg (Emeritus): Popular culture; intellectual history; iconography.

-Richard Hovannisian (Emeritus): History of Armenia and Caucasus.
+Richard Hovannisian (Emeritus): History of Armenia and the Caucasus.

 Barisa Krekic (Emeritus): Medieval southeastern Europe; Medieval Russia; Byzantium; Dalmatian and Italian urban history in the Middle Ages and the Renaissance.